wix-incubator/wix-code-docs/getting-started/give-and-get-populating-elements.md

-# Give&Get Example - Populating Elements During Page Loading
+# Give & Get Example - Populating Elements During Page Loading

-Let's take a look at an example of populating elements during the page loading process from our [Give&Get site](https://www.wix.com/velo-dev/giveandget) ([template](https://editor.wix.com/html/editor/web/renderer/new?siteId=bc57d791-a42d-4f8c-b74e-bd51b6dd0095&metaSiteId=398bcfa9-b93e-435a-95ea-9a0c15d56d36&autoDevMode=true)).
+Let's take a look at an example of populating elements during the page loading process from our [Give & Get site](https://www.wix.com/velo-dev/giveandget) ([template](https://editor.wix.com/html/editor/web/renderer/new?siteId=bc57d791-a42d-4f8c-b74e-bd51b6dd0095&metaSiteId=398bcfa9-b93e-435a-95ea-9a0c15d56d36&autoDevMode=true)).

 On our site, the **All Giveaways** page is used to display a searchable and filterable list of the available giveaways.
 The page has the following elements that are used to perform searching and filtering: